People

 André Knörig (project lead)

-Fabian Althaus (parts master)
+Fabian Althaus (parts & fab

 Mariano Crowe (software architect)